East Coast Garlic Fingers

 • Turn oven to 550 and place pizza stone in oven.
 It will take about 30 minutes to get hot enough, so plan accordingly!

 • Chop 4 cloves of garlic and place into a small pot over medium heat.
-Saute the garlic for 1 minute and then add butter.
+Saute the garlic for 1 minute and then add butter and garlic powder.
 Once butter is melted remove from heat.

 • Once dough has doubled, punch it down and divide into two equal balls.
 Roll the balls out using a rolling pin (or wine bottle).
 Be sure place final pizza shape on a piece of parchment paper.